CodeCaster28/ManorFGDParser/FGDManager/bin/Debug/output/item_inventory/entity.md

 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Holder: Wearing out trigger time (0 = none)</b></span> <kbd  class="tooltip" data-tooltip="string">holder_time_wearout</kbd> :
 Time before "Holder: Hold time limit" reach it's limit to trigger target specified in "Target: On wearing out" keyvalue.
-If you set it to e.g. 4, it will fire a target 4 seconds before this item's "Holder: Hold time limit" ends.
+If you set it to e.g. 4, it will trigger a target 4 seconds before this item's "Holder: Hold time limit" ends.
 It's useful if you want to trigger a sound or a [game_text](../game_text) informing player that item will be worn out soon.
-Example: player picked up power-up which have "Holder: Hold time limit" set to 10, and "Holder: Wearing out trigger time" to 3, so 3 seconds before item is removed from player (in other words, before "Holder: Hold time limit" ends) game_text specified in "Target: On wearing out" is fired with message "Warning!
+Example: player picked up power-up which have "Holder: Hold time limit" set to 10, and "Holder: Wearing out trigger time" to 3, so 3 seconds before item is removed from player (in other words, before "Holder: Hold time limit" ends) game_text specified in "Target: On wearing out" is triggered with message "Warning!
 3 seconds for buff to end!".
 </div>
 <div class="entityentry" markdown="1">
 <span style="color:#9fc5e8;"><b>Holder: Allowed to self-activate</b></span> <kbd  class="tooltip" data-tooltip="choices">holder_can_activate</kbd> :